shipsaas/safe-dispatcher/README.md

 ## Notes

+- SafeDispatcher hasn't covered the `Queue` facade.
+  - Alternatively, you can follow this doc: [Cover Queue Facade](./docs/QueueFacade.md)
-- SafeDispatcher doesn't work with batching & chaining.
+- SafeDispatcher hasn't supported with batching & chaining.
   - Alternatively, you can do normal `::safeDispatch` and after finish your job, dispatch another,...
 - SafeDispatcher considers the `sync` Queue as a Queue Msg.
   - Therefore, if the handling fails, Queue Msg will be stored too.